pulkomandy/ubasic/README.md

 - DEF FN / FN (single or no variable required by ECMA55)
 - READ
 - Unquoted data strings

+Space saving work needed

+- Replace malloc() with a proper sbrk based basic allocator
+- Only prealloc A-Z/A$-Z$ pointers
+- Work out why factor and relation are so big - and shrink them
+- Why are input_statement and dim_statement so big ?
+- Maybe kill the line finding array
+- Fast way to walk lines
+- Pretokenize code to make smaller and faster

 Other useful stuff to add
 - XOR